16 Best Taiwan Night Markets Guide + Photos 2026

 Open on Wednesday, Friday and Saturday from 5pm to midnight.

-When we returned to Tainan most recently in spring 2024, we discovered Wusheng Night Market which is open on weekends and on Wednesdays.
+On our last Tainan trip, we discovered Wusheng Night Market which is open on weekends and on Wednesdays.

 We really like this Tainan Night Market as it was full of life, had lots of different food stalls plus families having fun on all the fairground rides and games stalls (including archery and pistol firing).